Asset Lifecycle Management Process: Optimizing Your IT Strategy

 2. Acquisition

 Once approved, procurement begins.
-The organization selects vendors, negotiates pricing, and chooses a procurement method: direct purchase, lease, or subscription.
+Your team selects vendors, negotiates pricing, and chooses a procurement method: direct purchase, lease, or subscription.
 Budget alignment and delivery timelines get confirmed before purchase orders go out.

 3. Deployment